Most coronavirus patients recover, still anxiety, fear loom | WTOP

 Because the difference in impact can be so great, global health authorities have the difficult task of alerting the public to the virus’ dangers without creating panic.

 Already, the widespread consequences of the virus have been staggering, sending shock waves through the world’s financial markets.
-Global oil prices sustained their worst percentage losses since the beginning of the Gulf War in 1999, and new restrictions were imposed in Italy and in Israel as the Holy Week approached.
+Global oil prices sustained their worst percentage losses since the the Gulf War in 1991, and new restrictions were imposed in Italy and in Israel as the Holy Week approached.

 But even some of the most vulnerable patients can fight their way through the disease.